 The fruit was likely first cultivated for its ability to hold plentiful water in a desert landscape, especially since the wild melon was bitter or tasteless.
-Seeds and art found in tombs of Pharaohs are substantial evidence of the watermelon’s value.
+Seeds and art found in tombs of Pharaohs furnish substantial evidence of the watermelon’s value.
 Cultivation and breeding brought out the better qualities of sweet and tender fruit we enjoy today.

 Watermelons can grow enormous, and you will find competitions across the country which award prizes each year for the largest one.
 The Guinness Book of World Records states that the heaviest watermelon weighed 262 pounds.
 To learn more refreshing watermelon facts, check out www.watermelon.org.

 HOW TO OBSERVE

 Enjoy a slice of Watermelon today and celebrate with the rest of the country!
 Post on social media using #NationalWatermelonDay.